“Aspiration” finds the 5-vocal rock band leaning towards electronic rock and ballads, with mixed results.

 This is not necessarily a bad thing, toning down usually makes the music and the project itself more accessible to those fans of 2D projects – that are on the fence because they are not keen on heavy rock music -, however, this is a frustration of expectations, at least for me, as I expected this band to not sacrifice their “heavier” sound – which is rare in 2D music projects – in order to be more accessible.

 Aspiration ends up going the generic route, bringing in electronica, mixing it with rock, and giving birth to a sound that, if you are familiar with 2D music, you’ll instantly feel like you’ve previously heard it somewhere.

 There’s no novelty in the sound with nothing new being added to it – not even the vocals -, in order to make it sound fresher or less of an idol group song than it already did.

 In the end, it is an entertaining track but already straying a bit away from rock, venturing into alternative territory.

 The Oath takes home the prize of the best song in this release.

 It is almost like an OSIRIS meets Growth sound (although not matching the vocal prowess of both) and it is all in a grandiose, dark and emotional setting that captured my attention.

 All in all, EROSION‘s Aspiration is a much softer single than initially expected.
-A softer rock sound and an emotional ballad shed a different light over the talented 5-vocal band that is still trying to find their middle ground.
+A softer rock sound and an emotional ballad shed a different light on the talented 5-vocal band that is still trying to find its middle ground.